Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 •Awakening at night with nausea or abdominal pain

 In all age groups, constipation can cause some of the symptoms of GERD, such as upset stomach, heartburn, and nausea.
-Treating constipation can relieve these problems.
+In some children, treating constipation can relieve these symptoms.
 (See "Patient education: Constipation in infants and children (Beyond the Basics)".)

 ACID REFLUX DIAGNOSIS